 Upgraded for 2022, the play area at Beechenhurst will keep youngsters busy testing out the new basket swing, clambering up the climbing frame or whizzing down the zip line – with all equipment expertly designed to reflect the mining heritage of the Forest of Dean.

 The toddler zone means there’s something for children of all ages and, with a mini picnic area, families have all the ingredients for a great day out.
 Beechenhurst also has a café where you can warm up with hot chocolates or cool down with ice cream in the summer.

-Following an extensive £550,000 redevelopment that was unveiled in May 2016, Cheltenham’s Pittville Park now offers an impressive playground that’s suitable for little and big kids alike.
+Following an extensive £550,000 redevelopment that was unveiled in 2016, Cheltenham’s Pittville Park offers an impressive playground that’s suitable for little and big kids alike.

 Children can bounce on the trampolines, play in the sensory spaces, splash around in the water features and make melodies in the music area, while budding buccaneers can climb aboard the pirate ship.
 The park also benefits from wheelchair accessible swings and roundabouts, making the space suitable for all abilities.

 Budding nature lovers will be intrigued by the huge array of wildlife to see at Slimbridge Wetland Centre, while children will also enjoy balancing on the wobbly bridge and climbing the tower in the Riverlife playground.

 Meanwhile, the wonderful Welly Boot Land, complete with streams and fountains to splash about in, will delight children.
 Slimbridge also has plenty of benches where you can enjoy a family picnic during the summer months.